Crunch/Granola/README.md

 Granola (WIP)
 =======

-Granola is the first OOLESS (Object-Oriented Less) library.
+Granola is the world's first and only OOLESS (Object-Oriented Less) library.
 From the makers of Crunch!

 **NOTE:** This project is just starting and, as such, is not intended for production use...yet.